Guliisgreat/android_world_plus/docs/ANDROIDLAB_TASKS_MAPSME.md

 #### MapsMeNavigateToLocation
 - **Complexity**: 2.0
 - **Description**: Navigate from current location to a destination
-- **Goal**: "In Maps.me, navigate from my location to {destination}"
+- **Goal**: "In the MAPS.ME app, navigate from my location to {destination}"
 - **Success Criteria**: Destination visible in UI AND navigation mode active

 #### MapsMeNavigateToStanford
 - **Complexity**: 2.0
 - **Description**: Navigate to Stanford University
-- **Goal**: "In Maps.me, navigate from my location to Stanford University"
+- **Goal**: "In the MAPS.ME app, navigate from my location to Stanford University"
 - **Success Criteria**: "Stanford" visible AND navigation active

 #### MapsMeNavigateToUniversitySouth
 - **Complexity**: 2.0
 - **Description**: Navigate to University South
-- **Goal**: "In Maps.me, navigate from my location to University South"
+- **Goal**: "In the MAPS.ME app, navigate from my location to University South"
 - **Success Criteria**: "University South" visible AND navigation active

 #### MapsMeNavigateToOpenAI
 - **Complexity**: 2.0
 - **Description**: Navigate to OpenAI
-- **Goal**: "In Maps.me, navigate from my location to OpenAI"
+- **Goal**: "In the MAPS.ME app, navigate from my location to OpenAI"
 - **Success Criteria**: "OpenAI" visible AND navigation active

 #### MapsMeNavigateToBerkeley
 - **Complexity**: 2.0
 - **Description**: Navigate to UC Berkeley
-- **Goal**: "In Maps.me, navigate from my location to University of California, Berkeley"
+- **Goal**: "In the MAPS.ME app, navigate from my location to University of California, Berkeley"
 - **Success Criteria**: "Berkeley" or "California" visible AND navigation active

 ## Testing